hbldh/bleak/docs/usage/scanning.rst

 Scanning filters are currently implemented in Windows and BlueZ backends, but not yet in the macOS backend.
 To filter there, you are forced to implement it yourself, using custom detection callbacks, filtering after the scanning and similar.

-Plase note that they are not currently abstracted enough to be OS independent.
+Please note that they are not currently abstracted enough to be OS independent.
 It is, at the moment, required to do some separate handling for each OS backend.

 Scanning filter examples in .NET backend